ahmad7867rehan-ctrl/grocery-cart-simulation/README.md

 - Add products to your shopping cart by number
 - Remove items from the cart
 - View cart with subtotal, 8% tax, and total
-- Checkout and print a detailed receipt
+- Checkout and print receipt
 - Input validation for all menu choices

 Requirements

 - Java 17 or higher
-- Any operating system (Windows, macOS, Linux)
+- Any OS
 - IntelliJ IDEA or any Java IDE

 How to Run the Program